sabnzbd/sabnzbd/README.md

 # WARNING
 This Unicode release is not compatible with 0.7.x queues!

+There is also an issue with upgrading of the "sabnzbd.ini" file.
+Make sure that you have a backup!

 ----

 SABnzbd is an Open Source Binary Newsreader written in Python.